how important is this?

 The part of our brain that makes us well suited to a scientific approach is the prefrontal cortex.
 This is the area of our brain that overrides base emotions that can prevent us from experimenting.
 Fear, for example, is a common emotion that prevents us from attempting a novel solution: “what if it doesn’t work?”
 The prefrontal cortex is responsible for executive function which acts in six areas.

-Six areas of cognitive control.
+the six areas of cognitive control

 The prefrontal cortex is the goal-seeking part of the brain.
 It allows us to work toward the things we consciously want.
 On the way to achieving any goal there are setbacks.
 Sometimes minor, sometimes devastating.
 The only way to reach the goal is to overcome these hurdles and this is the part of the brain responsible for that.